cliffordfajardo/my-ios-iphone-setup/README.md

 - Removing the app from my phone means it requires me to take extra steps before using the app and think why I want to use it.

 #### Settings
+- Grayscale: I use my iPhone 99% of the time on Grayscale mode.
+This great at reducing distractions since colors don't stand out.
+- Safari
+  - Absolutely blank tabs.
+This is to avoid unconscious browsing.
+I don't want my phone suggesting searches or triggering thoughts.
+To achieve this the following were turned off in safar settings:
+    - no bookmarks (all were deleted)
+    - no favorites (all were deleted)
+    - siri suggestions turned off
 - Notifications for all apps are off except:
   - Calendar
   - Messages